saulhappy/packageDefend/README.md

 This application was written in Ruby using Rails as an API.
 The frontend was written in React, using class, styled, and functional components.
 No state management tools (e.g. Redux) were used.

 ### Backend Details
 The application uses Rails as an API with with a Postgres database.
-It uses the following[Ruby Gems](https://rubygems.org/):
+It uses the following [Ruby Gems](https://rubygems.org/):

 - [bcrypt](https://rubygems.org/gems/bcrypt): A secure hash algorithm designed by The OpenBSD project for hashing passwords.
 - [Active Model Serializer](https://rubygems.org/gems/active_model_serializers/versions/0.10.2): to generate JSON responses from frontend client requests.